insellab/insellab.github.io/gpcr_mutations.md

 ### Two file types are provided:

-*1. **Presence of somatic, non silent mutations for each gene, in each tumor sample.** If a gene is mutated in a tumor, the corresponding entry will show a '1', or '0' if not mutated.
+*1. **Tumors that possess Somatic Non-silent mutations for GPCRs, in each cancer type.** If a gene is mutated in a tumor, the corresponding entry will show a '1', or '0' if not mutated.
 This data allows estimation of the number of tumors that show a non-silent mutation for a specific gene, in a specific tumor type.*

 *2. **Occurence of all somatic mutation events in each tumor sample.** Indicates the type and location of mutations.
 A gene may be mutated multiple times in the same tumor, hence number of mutation events will typically > number of tumors that show a mutation to a particular gene, as tabulated for 'a' above.*